 Nicola Tyson (b.
-1960, London) lives and works in New York, USA.
-Studied at Chelsea School of Art and Central St. Martins School of Art, London.
-Select solo exhibitions include Paintings and works on paper 2005-2016, the Contemporary Art Museum St. Louis, Missouri, USA (2017); A Tendency to Flock, Sadie Coles HQ, London (2017); Drawing Room, London (2017); Works on Paper, the Petzel Gallery, New York (2016); Living Dangerously, Cleveland Institute of Art, Cleveland, OH (2016); “Goodbye/Hello”, Galerie Nathalie Obadia, Paris (2015); Trouble in Happiness, Susanne Vielmetter, Los Angeles Projects, Culver City, CA, USA (2014); and Nicola Tyson: Bowie Nights, at Billy’s Club, London, 1978, Sadie Coles HQ, London (2013).
-Select group exhibitions include Artistic Differences, ICA, London (2016); Receipt of a Magical Agent, Center for Curatorial Studies, Bard College, Annandale-on-Hudson, New York (2016); and The Nakeds, Drawing Room, London / De La Warr Pavilion, Bexhill On Sea, UK (2014).
-Her work is held in public collections including Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Whitney Museum of Art, New York; San Francisco Museum of Modern Art, San Francisco; Walker Art Center, Minneapolis; Philadelphia Museum of Art, Philadelphia; Museum of Contemporary Art, Chicago; Corcoran Gallery of Art, Washington, D.C.; The Hirshhorn Museum; Sculpture Garden, Washington D.C; and Tate, London.
+1960, London) lives and works in Hudson Valley.
+Graduated from Central St. Martins School of Art, London (1981, 1989) and Chelsea School of Art (1980).
+Select solo exhibitions include Beyond the Trace, Drawing Room, London (2017); A Tendency to Flock, Sadie Coles HQ, London (2017); Paintings and Works on Paper, Contemporary Art Museum, St. Louis (2017); Works on Paper, Petzel Gallery, New York (2016); Living Dangerously, Cleveland Institute of Art, Cleveland (2016); “Goodbye/Hello”, Galerie Nathalie Obadia, Paris (2015); Trouble in Happiness, Susanne Vielmetter, Los Angeles Projects, Culver City (2014); and Nicola Tyson: Bowie Nights, at Billy’s Club, London, 1978, Sadie Coles HQ, London (2013).
+Select group exhibitions include Nudes, Sadie Coles HQ, London (2018); ISelf Collection: Bumped Bodies, Whitechapel Gallery, London (2018); Drawing Biennial 2017, Drawing Room, London (2017); Simon Denny, Sarah Morris, Joyce Pensato, Seth Price, Dirk Skreber, Hiroki Tsukuda, Nicola Tyson, Petzel at Nanzuka, Tokyo (2017); Artistic Differences, ICA, London (2016); Receipt of a Magical Agent, Center for Curatorial Studies, Bard College, Annandale-on-Hudson (2016); and The Nakeds, Drawing Room, London and De La Warr Pavilion, Bexhill On Sea (2014).
+Her work is held in public collections including Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Whitney Museum of Art, New York; San Francisco Museum of Modern Art, San Francisco; Walker Art Center, Minneapolis; Philadelphia Museum of Art, Philadelphia; Museum of Contemporary Art, Chicago; Corcoran Gallery of Art, Washington, D.C.; The Hirshhorn Museum and Sculpture Garden, Washington D.C; and Tate, London.

 Jessica Voorsanger (b.1965, New York) lives and works in London.
-Studied BFA at the Rhode Island School of Design (1987); and MA Fine Art at Goldsmiths College, London (1993).
-Select solo exhibitions include Secrets & Lies, TATE Film Club, Tate Modern, London (2017); Chain Reaction, Commissioned performance, TATE Modern, London (2016); EMPIRE Magazine, MASSIVE WINTER PREVIEW (Oct 2016, Issue 328), Kornhauschen Gallerie, Aschaffenberg Germany (2016); Live Long and Prosper, WORK Gallery, London 2016); It’s Always About the Hair, Deptford X Commission, Deptford London (2014); Worldstaronestoppopshop, Kornhauschen Galerie, Aschaffenberg, DE (2013); I Think I Love You, Lounge Festival of Love (commissioned installation), Southbank Centre, London (2014); Art Impostors, Louis Vuitton Maison, London (2011); Eastenders Whitechapel Art Gallery, London (2009).
-Select group exhibitions include Artists who do Music/Musicians Who do Art, Railway Club, Glasgow Scotland (2018); Exhibiting the Exhibition, Staaliche Kunsthalle Baden-Baden, Germany (2018); Empire II, The Age of Anxiety, Venice Biennale (2017); Gestures of Resistance, Dokumenta, Romantso Cultural Centre, Athens (2017); Imprint 93, Whitechapel Art Gallery, London (2016); FOUND, Foundling Museum, Curated by Cornelia Parker, London (2016); Liberties, Newlyn Gallery & The Exchange, curated by Eliza Gluckman & Lucy Day, Penzance (2016); and Deptford X, Curated by Janette Parris, London (2015).
-Voorsanger’s work is held in public collections including The Arts Council, London; and The V&A National Art Library, London.
+Graduated from Goldsmiths College, London (1993); and Rhode Island School of Design (1987).
+Select solo exhibitions Jessica Voorsanger: Partridge Wear Collection, Binghamton University Art Museum, New York (2018); Secrets & Lies, TATE Film Club, Tate Modern, London (2017); Chain Reaction, Commissioned performance, TATE Modern, London (2016); EMPIRE Magazine, MASSIVE WINTER PREVIEW (Oct 2016, Issue 328), Kornhauschen Gallerie, Aschaffenberg (2016); Live Long and Prosper, WORK Gallery, London (2016); It’s Always About the Hair, Deptford X Commission, London (2014); Worldstaronestoppopshop, Kornhauschen Galerie, Aschaffenberg (2013); I Think I Love You, Lounge Festival of Love (commissioned installation), Southbank Centre, London (2014); Art Impostors, Louis Vuitton Maison, London (2011); and Eastenders, Whitechapel Art Gallery, London (2009).
+Select group exhibitions include Artists who do Music/Musicians Who do Art, Railway Club, Glasgow (2018); Exhibiting the Exhibition, Staaliche Kunsthalle Baden-Baden, Baden-Baden (2018); Empire II, The Age of Anxiety, Venice Biennale, Venice (2017); Gestures of Resistance, Dokumenta, Romantso Cultural Centre, Athens (2017); Imprint 93, Whitechapel Art Gallery, London (2016); FOUND, Foundling Museum, Curated by Cornelia Parker, London (2016); Liberties, Newlyn Gallery & The Exchange, Penzance (2016); and Factual Nonsense, Paul Stolper Gallery, London (2013).
+Her works are held in public collections including The Arts Council, London; and The V&A National Art Library, London.

 Virginia Chihota (b.
 1983, Chitungwiza, Zimbabwe) lives and works in Podgorica, Montenegro.
 Studied Fine Art at Harare Polytechnic, Harare, Zimbabwe (2006) and BAT Visual Art Studios, National Gallery of Zimbabwe, Mbare, Harare, Zimbabwe (2004).
 Awards include the Prix Canson, Le Fonds Canson pour l'art et le papier, France (2013) and the Overall Award of Distinction in Textiles, National Gallery of Zimbabwe, Harare, Zimbabwe (2009).
 Residencies include Everyday, National Gallery of Zimbabwe, Harare, Zimbabwe (2007).
 Select solo exhibitions include Come Forth as Gold, Tiwani Contemporary, London (2016); A Thorn in my Flesh (munzwa munyama yangu), Tiwani Contemporary, London (2015); Isolation, Gallery Delta, Harare, Zimbabwe (2012); Relationships, Gallery Delta, Harare, Zimbabwe (2009); and Confluence, Greatmore Studios, Cape Town (2008).
 Select group exhibitions include The E-qualities of Women, National Gallery of Zimbabwe, Harare, Zimbabwe (2018); Prosthesis, Academy of Fine Arts, Vienna, Austria (2017); L'Autre continent: artistes, femmes, africaines, Muséum d'histoire naturelle, Le Havre, France (2016); Kin, Hangar - Centro de Investigação Artística, Lisbon, Portugal (2016); The Pistil's Waltz, Gallery 51, Antwerp, Belgium (2015); Speaking Back, Goodman Gallery, Cape Town, South Africa (2015); Pangaea II, Saatchi Gallery, London (2015); Shifting Africa: Artistic Views from the Sub-Sahara, 4th Mediations Biennale, Gallery of Jesuits, ARTykwariat, Poznań, Poland & Kunsthalle Faust, Hannover, Germany (2014); Giving Contours to Shadows (Unthinking the Chimera), Neuer Berliner Kunstverein, Berlin, Germany (2014); Prix Canson Exhibition 2013, Petit Palais, Musée des Beaux-Arts de la Ville de Paris, France (2013); Dudziro: Interrogating the Visions of Religious Beliefs, Zimbabwe Pavilion, 55th Venice Biennale, Italy (2013); A Terrible Beauty is Born, 11th Lyon Biennale, France (2011).
 Her work is held in public and private collections including Deutsche Bank Collection, Frankfurt, Germany; FRAC Picardie, Amiens, France; National Gallery of Zimbabwe, Harare, Zimbabwe; Saatchi Gallery, London; and Tate, London.